 To use WireGuard with NordVPN right now, simply go into the settings and select NordLynx from the available VPN protocols.

-NordVPN works with Netflix and many other streaming services
+NordVPN works with Netflix

 I used NordVPN servers in the US to access my American Netflix account.
 Everything worked perfectly without any issues, as you can see here: